 Trying to sound out a word one letter at a time is unreliable since particular letters, especially vowels, can represent a number of different sounds.
 However, in general, the larger the unit that we look at, the fewer alternatives there will be in trying to decide what sound it represents.
-For example, there are about a dozen different pronunciations of o but only three possible alternatives for oo (as in brook, broom and blood) while ook and oom have only one pronunciation.
+For example, there are about a dozen different pronunciations of -o but only three possible alternatives for -oo (as in brook, broom and blood) while -ook and -oom have only one pronunciation.

 The other reason for looking at words in chunks rather than one letter at a time is that working it out one letter at a time is slow and you are unable to concentrate on meaning.

-You can help your students see words in chunks or sound units by a procedure called cluster analysis.
+You can help your students see words in chunks or sound units by this procedure.